molecula/documentation/sql-preview/_posts/2022-09-01-sql-bulk-insert.md

 `MAP ('$.idpath' id, '$.int.path.' int, '$.path.to.string' string)`

  The expression is evaluated on the data and an attempt is made to convert it to the specified data type.
 An error occurs if the data cannot be converted to the type specified.

+#### MAP clause for Parquet data

+If Parquet is specified as the source, the map expression should be a string label matching precisely the column name from the schema present in the parquet file:

+`MAP ('id' id, 'intval' int, 'decval' decimal(4), 'stringval' string)`

+ The expression is evaluated on the name and an attempt is made to convert it to the specified data type.
+An error occurs if the data cannot be converted to the type specified.

 ### TRANSFORM clause